Window film: Unintended features

 Under certain conditions, window film will exhibit iridescence also known as thin film Interference (TFI) and is well known in the aviation industry.
 TFI essentially refers to colours gradually changing as the angle of view or the angle of illumination changes.
 This phenomenon usually occurs at night, when the source of illumination within a building is fluorescent lighting.
 The amount of iridescence may vary from almost imperceptible to very visible.
 It most frequently occurs when the film is constructed with scratch resistance protection.
 When iridescence does occur in window film, the best way to stop it is to prevent the fluorescent light from illuminating the film or to use an alternative type of light.

 Building use

 Window tints can be used in applications like shopfront windows, office block windows, and house windows.
 This is often done to increase privacy, and decrease heating and cooling costs.
 Window tints are used in some energy efficient buildings.

 Window films are also used to apply see-through graphics to glass and other transparent surfaces, to provide advertising, branding, signage and decoration.
-See-through graphics are most commonly applied using a perforated window film with a graphic visible from one side but not the other side, which remains see-though.
+See-through graphics are most commonly applied using a perforated window film with a graphic visible from one side but not the other side, which remains see-through.
 Vehicle wraps on buses are perhaps the widest application of see-through graphics.